POM: Prescription only medicine

 Not known: loss of consciousness/syncope, convulsions, especially in predisposed patients (see section 4.4)

 Very common: dyspnea (or the urge to take a deep breath)

 Very rare: bronchospasm (see section 4.4)

-Not known: respiratory failure (see section 4.4), apnea/respiratory arrest
+Not known: respiratory failure (see section 4.4), apnoea/respiratory arrest

-Cases of respiratory failure, bronchospasm, apnea, and respiratory arrest with fatal outcome have been reported.
+Cases of respiratory failure, bronchospasm, apnoea, and respiratory arrest with fatal outcome have been reported.

 Uncommon: metallic taste

 Very common: chest pain or pressure, feeling of thoracic constriction/oppression

 Uncommon: sweating, discomfort in the leg, arm or back, feeling of general discomfort, weakness/pain

 Reporting of suspected adverse reactions